-We all value our connections with other people, especially in our “romantic” relationships.
-The truth is, we are wired for connection and it allows us to build intimacy and bonding with our partner.
+We all value our connections with other people, especially in our romantic relationships.
+The truth is, humans long for connection, and it allows us to build intimacy and bonding with our partner.
 The success of our relationships depends on the quality of our emotional connection with each other.

 What are Codependency and Interdependence?

 One of the main elements of relationships is understanding the difference between interdependence and codependency.

 In an interdependent relationship:

 - Both partners recognize and value the importance of the emotional bond they share.